Characters of the Overwatch franchise: Roadhog

 Roadhog, real name Mako Rutledge, is Junkrat's Australian enforcer and bodyguard.
 He wields a Scrap Gun that fires shrapnel in a mid-range automatic firing mode, or a short-range shotgun-like single shot.
 He also carries a NOS canister filled with "Hogdrogen" to self-heal (Take a Breather), and employs a Chain Hook to pull distant opponents towards him.
 His ultimate ability, Whole Hog, allows him to put a top loader into his scrap gun, firing it in full auto mode with increased knockback, wider spread, and no need to reload.

-Mako Rutledge lived in the Australian Outback in the period after the Omnic Crisis.
-The government of Australia, in an effort to make peace with the omnics, allowed them to take possession of the omnium and the territory around it, displacing the human residents.
-Mako and other angry humans formed the Australian Liberation Front to strike against the omnium and the omnics that resided around it.
-In the end, the ALF overloaded the fusion core, destroying the omnium and turning the Outback into a radioactive wasteland, severely disfiguring Mako's face.
-Mako donned a mask and took to the broken highways on his chopper, forsaking his humanity little by little until he became a ruthless killer.
-He has since joined up with Junkrat as his bodyguard, in exchange for half of whatever treasure the ex-Junker knows the location of.
+Within a November 2023 patch to Overwatch 2, Roadhog's kit was modified slightly to address some of the incohesiveness of the original kit.
+The Scrap Gun was made into a single firing mode that has both a short-range shotgun burst in addition to mid-range projectiles.
+Take a Breather was changed to be a resource-based healing mode, allowing the player to use as much stored Hogdrogen to heal Roadhog, along with a shorter cooldown period.
+Finally, a new second ability, Pig Pen, was added, allowing Roadhog to lay down a trap that can slow and damage enemies that cross it, including those pulled in by Roadhog's Chain Hook.
+This was reverted back in a future patch, removing Roadhog's Pig pen ability.

 Roadhog is voiced by Josh Petersdorf.